scala-ide/scala-ide.github.com/blog/_posts/2014-04-21-release-notes-3.0.4.md

 This release is a rebuild of Scala IDE 3.0.3 for the latest Scala version 2.11.0, with a few small changes needed to support the updated compiler.

+The complete list of improvements in Scala 2.11.0 is available in their [release notes](http://www.scala-lang.org/news/2014/04/21/release-notes-2.11.0.html).

-To see what was new in Scala IDE 3.0.3, please see the [release notes](/blog/release-notes-3.0.3.html).
+To see what was new in Scala IDE 3.0.3, please see these [release notes](/blog/release-notes-3.0.3.html).

 ## Ecosystem